hbashton/spotify-ripper/README.rst

                             Delete tracks from playlist after successful ripping [Default=no] -x, --exclude-appears-on
-                            Exclude albums that an artist 'appears on' when passing a Spotify artist URI
+                            Exclude albums that an artist 'appears on' when passing a Spotify artist URI --filter-albums FILTER_ALBUMS
+                            Only load albums of specified types when passing a Spotify artist URI [Default=album,single,ep,compilation,appears_on]
+      --upper-words         Convert make all words of the filenames start with captial letters

     Example usage:
         rip a single file: spotify-ripper -u user spotify:track:52xaypL0Kjzk0ngwv3oBPR